-Language barrier?
-It's no problem with the Translate app on iOS 14!
+Encountering a language barrier?
+Break out the Translate app on iPhone!

 - Launch the Translate app on your iPhone.

-To select the first language, tap the language at the top left.
+To select the first language, tap the blue arrow next to the language at the top left.

-- To select the language to translate into, tap on the language in the top right.
+- To select the second language, tap the blue arrow next to the language at the top right.

-To make things even easier, you can scroll down on either language option and tap Automatic Detection to turn it on.
-When this feature is on, the Translate app automatically detects which of the two languages is currently being spoken.

-Translate App for iPhone: How to translate phrases
+How to translate phrases in the Translate app

 Once you have chosen your preferred languages from the steps above, you are ready to start translating.